1982 North Korean parliamentary election

 Parliamentary elections were held in North Korea on 28 February 1982 to elect the 615 members of the seventh Supreme People's Assembly.
 The first session convened on April 5, 1982.
 The "Decision on expediting self-reliance and peaceful reunification of the fatherland by securing the guarantee of peace" was placed as the agenda.

+This was the first election where Kim Jong Il was elected to the Supreme People's Assembly.